 But, so what?
 Couldn't it simply be that…

 • …the body was stolen before the guards arrived?1

 • …the body was stolen while the guards were sleeping?2

 Raymond Brown (NT professor at New York): “[The authorities] would have taken the elementary caution to have the sepulcher checked to see that the body was still there before they sealed it on Saturday.
 That would have been part of their securing it as they 'know how' (27:65). …they were scarcely so naive as to guard an empty tomb.”
 [Death of the Messiah (Doubleday, 1994), 1309.] • …more than one day would be needed for the would-be corpse-thieves to covertly do two necessary things: First, to learn the location of Jesus's corpse, which likely required a series of inquiries (and answering why they are asking), followed by the inevitable verifying/scoping-out the area beforehand.
 Second, to assemble a team of men who are extremely motivated to steal Jesus's corpse (which was required.

 Few/none who would steal Jesus's corpse would be able to steal it within 40 hours (“Mission Impossible”).1 This is relevant because Jesus's corpse was gone within 40 hours of its entombment (i.e. by Sunday morning).2

-The empty graveclothes were not emptied by human hands.
-After all,…
+The bundle of graveclothes left on the tomb's bench were not emptied by human hands.
+[Full article.]

 This is relevant because if humans stole the corpse, then they could have only removed the graveclothes manually.